 Google's Android was demonstrated recently at the Google I/O conference.
 Initial demonstrations of the updated -- though still in progress -- mobile operating system included footage of unlocking the device, the application launcher and the Home Screen.

-The Google I/O conference was this week, and the team working on Android took the opportunity to show off this upcoming mobile
+The Google I/O conference was this week, and the team working on Android took the opportunity to show off this upcoming mobile operating system.

 It's clear that a great deal of work has been done on the user interface in the last few months, as it looks significantly more polished than it did during the first demonstrations of Android last fall.